Humanist Perspectives: issue 152, The Trial of Evelyn Martens

 the Trial of Evelyn Martens:

-the undercover operation -
+the undercover operation by Gary Bauslaugh

 This is an account of the undercover operation carried out by the RCMP, in June of 2002, in order to gather evidence to be used in the prosecution of Evelyn Martens for assisting in the suicides of Monique Charest and Leyanne Burchell.